-Use-case: A Shopify merchant needs an automated way to ‘tag’ products being added to their Shopify store inventory.
-They source hundreds of products weekly from various dropshippers, and upload the unstructured data to Shopify programmatically.
+A Shopify merchant needs an automated way to tag products being added to their Shopify store inventory.
+They source hundreds of products weekly from various dropshippers and upload the unstructured data to Shopify programmatically.
 Because the data is unstructured, Shopify is unable to power the merchant's storefront search.
-While the merchant has the ability to add tags inside the Shopify Admin, the experience of doing this on hundreds of products on a weekly basis is time-consuming.
+While the merchant can add tags inside the Shopify Admin, the experience of doing this on hundreds of products weekly is time-consuming.

-Instead, they opted to build a custom Shopify app on Gadget that would run every new product description through an automated tagging script.
+To solve this, the merchant wants to build a custom Shopify app on Gadget that will run every new product description through an automated tagging script.

-In this example, we'll show you how to build a custom product tagging system that listens to the <inline-code>product/create<inline-code> and <inline-code>product/update<inline-code> webhooks from Shopify, runs product descriptions through a tagging script and sets tags back in Shopify.
+In this example, we'll show you how to build a custom product tagging app that listens to the product/create and product/update webhooks from Shopify, runs product descriptions through a tagging script, and sets tags back in Shopify.

-Our first step will be to set up a Gadget project, and connect our backend to a Shopify store via the Shopify connection.
+Our first step will be to set up a Gadget project and connect our backend to a Shopify store via the Shopify connection.
 Create a new Gadget application at gadget.new and select the Shopify app template.

 At this point, Gadget copies the selected Shopify models, their types, validations and associations into your Gadget backend.
 These models are ready to process webhooks as soon as you install the app on a Shopify store.